beloglazov/couchdb-scala/README.md

 db.design.create(designDoc)
 ```

-This method call return an object of type `Task[Res.DocOk]`.
+This method call returns an object of type `Task[Res.DocOk]`.
 The `DocOk` case
 class represents a response from the server to a succeeded request involving
 creating, modifying, and deleting documents.
-Compared with `Res.Ok`, it included
+Compared with `Res.Ok`, it includes
-2 extra fields: `id` (the ID of the created/updated/deleted document) and `rev
+2 extra fields: `id` (the ID of the created/updated/deleted document) and `rev`
 (the revision of the created/updated/deleted document)`.
 In the case of design
-documents, based on the CouchDB specification, the ID is composed of the design
+documents, the ID is composed of the design name prefixed with `_design/`.
+In
-name prefixed with `_design/`.
-In other words, `designDoc` will get the
+other words, `designDoc` will get the `_design/test-design` ID.
+Each revision is
-`_design/test-design` ID.
-Each revision is a unique 32-character UUID string.
-We
+a unique 32-character UUID string.
+We can now retrieve the design document from
-can now retrieve the design document from the database by name or by ID:
+the database by name or by ID:

 ```Scala
 db.design.get("test-design")
 db.design.getById("_design/test-design")
 ```

-Once executed, both of these calls return an instance of `CouchDesign`
+Once the returned `Task`s are executed, each of these calls returns an instance
-corresponding to our design document with some extra fields, e.g., `_id`,
+of `CouchDesign` corresponding to our design document with some extra fields,
-`_rev`, `_attachments`, etc. To update a design document, we must first retrieve
+e.g., `_id`, `_rev`, `_attachments`, etc. To update a design document, we must
-it from the database to know the current revision and avoid
+first retrieve it from the database to know the current revision and avoid
-[conflicts](http://guide.couchdb.org/draft/conflicts.html), makes changes to the
+[conflicts](http://guide.couchdb.org/draft/conflicts.html), make changes to the
 content, and submit the updated version.
 Let's say we want to add another view,
 which emits ages as keys and names as values assigned to a `nameView` variable,
 then our updated view `Map` is: